Build system¶

 rm -rf build/

-This is perhaps a safer habit than simply running rm -rf * since, if accidentally run from the wrong directory, deleting build/ would be unlikely to have any effect.
+This is perhaps a safer habit than simply running rm -rf *

-Installing MPI
+Installing MPI¶

 An implementation of the Message Passing Interface (MPI) is required for building Elemental.
 The two most commonly used implementations are